awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesStopping.md

 ------

-If, after 10 minutes, the instance has not stopped, post a request for help in the [Amazon EC2 forum](https://forums.aws.amazon.com/forum.jspa?forumID=30)\.
+If, after 10 minutes, the instance has not stopped, post a request for help on [AWS re:Post](https://repost.aws/)\.
 To help expedite a resolution, include the instance ID, and describe the steps that you've already taken\.
 Alternatively, if you have a support plan, create a technical support case in the [Support Center](https://console.aws.amazon.com/support/home#/)\.

 ## Create a replacement instance<a name="Creating_Replacement_Instance"></a>

-To attempt to resolve the problem while you are waiting for assistance from the [Amazon EC2 forum](https://forums.aws.amazon.com/forum.jspa?forumID=30) or the [Support Center](https://console.aws.amazon.com/support/home#/), create a replacement instance\.
+To attempt to resolve the problem while you are waiting for assistance from [AWS re:Post](https://repost.aws/) or the [Support Center](https://console.aws.amazon.com/support/home#/), create a replacement instance\.
 Create an AMI of the stuck instance, and launch a new instance using the new AMI\.

 ------
 #### [ New console ]